Sometimes a little splash of color is just what you need to spice up a WordPress site.

 5. Admin Color Schemes | DOWNLOAD

-Just as you might expect, this plugin give you new admin color schemes to pick from – 8 to be exact.
+Just as you might expect, this plugin gives you new admin color schemes to pick from – 8 to be exact.

 6. Fabulous Background Colors | DOWNLOAD

-If you want to get funky with your background color, this will let you do it with changing random colored stripes.
+If you want to get funky with your background color, this will let you do it by changing random colored stripes.

 There is a pro version that lets you control the fade duration, stripe width, orientation of the stripes, and the colors themselves.